QData/qdata-page/_AItrustPage/AItrust-archive-grid.md

 ---

 <div>
-  The website <a href="http://www.securemachinelearning.org/">http://TrustworthyMachineLearning.org/</a> introduces updates of  a suite of tools we have designed for making machine learning secure and trustworthy.
+    This front adapts from our legacy website <a href="http://www.securemachinelearning.org/">http://TrustworthyMachineLearning.org/</a>  and introduces updates of  a suite of tools we have designed for making machine learning secure and trustworthy.
 This project involves toolboxes for five main tasks (organized as entries in the navigation menu).
   Feel free to submit <a href="https://github.com/QData/secureml-web">pull requests</a> when you find my typos.